React-Automation-Studio/React-Automation-Studio-Example-Project-1/README.md

 Browse to where the self signed certificate and key and stored (certificates) and click OPEN Ensure all Trust settings for the Certificate authority is ticked

-The docker-compose  environment, will need to be restarted.
+The docker compose  environment, will need to be restarted.
 Nginx will detect the change and serve the app over https.

 The built client will be then served  https://(hostname or ip):SERVER_PORT/, the styleguide at https://(hostname or ip):6060/ and the dev client at https://(hostname or ip):3000